Thursday, December 4, 2025

 76. The Bad Trip- Houthrel- Horses buck and wander off, wagonwheels break, boats spring leaks, maps blur.
 Make an offering of a treasure from another land to the god of the New Deep, or never again have a good journey!

-7 days without seeing a strange cures.
+7 days without seeing a stranger cures.

 78. Mediocrity- All attacks, saves, etc are a 10 instead of a d20.
 Cured by eating someone else's Nat 20, turning it to a nat 1.